SumiSastri/dev-blogs/docs/clean-code/part2-code-editors-and-how-to-setup-eslint.md

 Language specific code editors - like PyCharm - are great for Python.
 IDE's like Vim and Visual Studio Code, which is what I have migrated to after using Vim, Sublime Text, Scribd and Atom, suits my needs as it has several great extensions and integrates with GitHub seamlessly.

 Sublime Text although good for beginners, is annoying as it interupts your code flow with regular prompts to upgrade to a paid version - which you can ignore when you are using it infrequently, but becomes intrusive when you want to code in peace.
-For a beginner who has gone beyond the useful functions of CodePen, code sandboxes and Sublime Text, Atom is a good free option to set up shop with and start projects in HTML, CSS and JavaScript.
+For a beginner who has gone beyond the useful functions of CodePen, code sandboxes and Sublime Text, Atom is a good free option to set up shop with and start projects in HTML (Hyper Text Markup Language), CSS and JavaScript.

 This blog is pretty Mac-centric, so a small note - **Commander (cmder)** allows you to run the same commands on Macs/ Windows/ Linux - and especially good for windows.